Stack Templates

 What’s Next

-- Stack Definitions — TOML file format and options
+- Stack Template Format — TOML file format and options

-- Using Stacks — Creating and managing stacks from definitions
+- Using Stacks — Creating and managing stacks from templates